-Mortality assumptions are based on mortality rates from the most recent CalSTRS experience study adopted by the CalSTRS Board in February, 2017 (see Change in Assumptions below.)
+Mortality assumptions are based on mortality rates from the most recent CalSTRS experience study adopted by the CalSTRS Board in February, 2017.
 The projection scale was set to 110 percent of the ultimate improvement factor from the Mortality Improvement Scale (MP-2016), published by the Society of Actuaries.

-Actuarial Assumptions (Concluded).
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 The best-estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant (Pension Consulting Alliance - PCA) as an input to the process.
-The actuarial investment rate of return assumption was adopted by the CalSTRS Board in February, 2017 in conjunction with the most recent experience study (see Change in Assumptions below.)
+The actuarial investment rate of return assumption was adopted by the CalSTRS Board in February, 2017 in conjunction with the most recent experience study.
 For each future valuation, CalSTRS' consulting actuary (Milliman) will review the return assumption for reasonableness based on the most current capital market assumptions.
 Best estimates of 20-year geometrically-linked real rates of return and the assumed asset allocation for each major asset class used as input to develop the actuarial investment rate of return are summarized in the following table: